 - have all the veggies and proteins chopped up into bite size pieces ahead of time

 - use some overall combination of: oyster sauce, dry sherry, fish sauce, vinegar, and chile pepper

 - work fairly fast (make sure everything you need is laid out – the mise en place as they say)

-- 1 tsp chile pepper (your choice on how hot of pepper)
+- 1 tsp chile pepper of your choice

-- Make sure all chopping is done and ingredients are laid out
+- Prepare all ingredients (mise en place)- make sure all chopping is done and ingredients are laid out.

-- once smoking hot, add port and chile pepper and cook 5-6 min. or until no longer pink, stirring constantly
+- Once the oil is smoking hot, add pork and chile pepper and cook 5-6 minutes, or until no longer pink, stirring constantly.

-- add garlic for 30 seconds; then add oyster sauce and stir for a couple of minutes until it thickens a bit.
+- Add garlic and stir for 30 seconds; then add oyster sauce and stir occasionally for a couple of minutes until it thickens a bit.

-- Add celery for about 1 minute; then add chard, fish sauce, vinegar and sherry and cook for about 2 min. or until chard leaves are wilted.
+- Add celery and stir in for about 1 minute; then add chard, fish sauce, vinegar and sherry and cook for about 2 minutes, or until chard leaves are wilted.